-That is why we came up with 5 simple tips that will help you to keep potential threats away:
+That is why we came up with 5 simple tips to protect you from dangers of cookies:

 Nothing is as simple as deleting browsing history and cookies at the end of the session and staying safe.
 However, if we are forgetful or lazy, there are software that can do this work for you.
 Like PURE 3.0.

-So you have control over the information that track cookies.
+So you have control over the information that tracks cookies.
 Go to privacy settings and configure your browser options.
 For example, Firefox and Safari offer greater control over that information.

 Using this tool you can manage browser cookies more specifically and even enable only those with whom we want to share our online information.